xmpham/NEUROHUBWIKICLONE/UKBiobank-Access-Request.md

 #### 3.Getting a NeuroHub / CBRAIN Account OR Compute Canada Account

+At this step, users are entitled to access the UK Biobank data through the McGill agreement.
+Access is managed by the NeuroHub team and at present is possible though two resource points:

+   1. The [NeuroHub](https://neurohub.ca/index.html) Platform, which is a core facility of the [Healthy Brains, Healthy Lives (HBHL)](https://www.mcgill.ca/hbhl/) initiative.
+NeuroHub brings together established data and computational infrastructure with new technologies to provide a web-based platform to support scientific research in neuroinformatics, genomics, social sciences, biology, among others.

+   2. The [Compute Canada](https://www.computecanada.ca/home/) National Platform system of [Béluga](https://docs.computecanada.ca/wiki/B%C3%A9luga/en), with the UK Biobank data managed on that platform by the NeuroHub team.

+Further information regarding both processes are described below.

 to get a NeuroHub /  CBRAIN Account
-- Visit the [NeuroHub portal](https://portal.neurohub.ca/signin), and request an account if needed.
+- Visit the [NeuroHub portal](https://portal.neurohub.ca/signin), and [request an account]() if needed..
 Account requests will be confirmed by email once created within the NeuroHub portal.
 - For new account requests please ensure to use your McGill email address which would have been used for your registration with the UK Biobank.
-- If you already have a CBRAIN account, it will work with NeuroHub.
+- If you already have a [CBRAIN](http://www.cbrain.ca/) account, it will work with NeuroHub.
+- Login to the NeuroHub portal and go to the Projects tab.
+Under the list of Projects you will see the datasets associated with the UK Biobank.
+Dataset files can be downloaded via the NeuroHub portal for analysis on your local system.
+Additional data processing capabilities will soon be added directly into the NeuroHub portal.

 to get a Compute Canada Account
 - [Apply for a Compute Canada account](https://www.computecanada.ca/research-portal/account-management/apply-for-an-account/) if you do not already have an account.
 The above link provides detailed information about how to apply for a Compute Canada account.